pantheon-systems/documentation/source/docs/articles/sites/code/server_name-and-server_port.md

   - developing
 keywords: server_name, server_port, SERVER_NAME, SERVER_PORT, environment config, environment configuration, HTTP_HOST, $_SERVER, $_SERVER['SERVER_NAME'], $_SERVER['SERVER_PORT'], settings.php, wp-config.php, assign port value, port value, server name
 ---
-There's code out there that relies on `$_SERVER['SERVER_NAME']` and sometimes `$_SERVER['SERVER_PORT']` to construct URLs, either to "call itself" or to create URLs that are passed to third parties and expect to be routed back.
+Some code relies on `$_SERVER['SERVER_NAME']` and `$_SERVER['SERVER_PORT']` to construct URLs, either to "call itself" or to create URLs that are passed to third parties and expect to be routed back.
 This doesn't work well on Pantheon because the environmental data will be for ephemeral container data.

 In general, you don't want your code to rely on this, but some extensions (themes, modules, plugins) give you no choice.
 In that case, you will need to modify the `$_SERVER` variable in your `settings.php` (Drupal) or `wp-config.php` (WordPress) file to ensure the right values are present.